MicrosoftDocs/dynamics365smb-docs/business-central/across-inspect-page.md

 ## What Page Inspection Shows

-In short, the page inspection pane shows the information for any page or sub-page in a part, including its source table (if any), fields, extensions that affect the page, and filters.
-The following section describe details about what is shown.
+In short, the page inspection pane shows the information for the main page or sub-page in a part, the page's source table (if any) and fields, extensions that affect the page, and current filters applied to the page.
+The following sections describe details about what is shown.

 ### [Page](#tab/page)